 One of your favorite French foods just got healthier!
-This quiche is every bit as delicious as traditional quiche Lorraine with an easy-to-make, nutrient dense, gluten-free crust.
+This quiche is every bit as delicious as traditional quiche Lorraine with an easy-to-make, nutrient dense, chickpea flour pie crust.
 JUMP TO RECIPE

 A simple google search lists quiche as a top French food along with croissants, bouillabaisse, and coq au vin – pretty good company!
 The thing I love most about quiche is how many different ways you can make and serve it.
 It makes a complete breakfast, and, when paired with a simple salad, a satisfying lunch or casual dinner.
 You can switch up the types of cheese and meat (or veggies) you use for countless variations, and it keeps well frozen or refrigerated.
 Another plus is that it tastes good hot, cold, or at room temperature.
 Not many dishes can boast that kind of versatility – no wonder quiche is so beloved!